Xh3ni/fortune-telling/README.md

 - [GitHub](https://github.com/) - To create my repositories, save and store my project files.
 - [pandas](https://pandas.pydata.org/) - Python Data Analysis Library
 pandas is an open source data analysis and manipulation tool, built on top of the Python programming language.
-It supports Python 3.8, 3.9 and 3.10 officially.
-My codes are based on pandas code, as they contain extensive functions very well suited for parsing and analysing data.
+My codes are based on pandas code, as they contain extensive functions very well suited for parsing data.
 - [random](https://www.w3schools.com/python/module_random.asp) - Random Module is used to generate random tarot cards.

 ## Bugs and Fix